Letchworth State Park's most popular waterfalls:

-Upper Falls - The southern-most waterfall, the Upper Falls is located below the train trestle near the Portageville main entrance.
+Upper Falls - The southern-most waterfall, the Upper Falls is 70 feet tall and located below the train trestle near the Portageville main entrance.

-Middle Falls - The Middle Falls is located nearby the Upper Falls, and can be viewed from the Glen Iris Inn.
+Middle Falls - The Middle Falls is 107 feet tall and located nearby the Upper Falls, and can be viewed from the Glen Iris Inn.
 This is the largest of the falls in the park, and the only one you can stand alongside to enjoy its beauty and power.

-Lower Falls - The Lower Falls can be accessed by parking near the Lower Falls Restaurant and hiking south along the Trail 1 (Gorge Trail).
+Lower Falls - The Lower Falls is 70 feet tall and can be accessed by parking near the Lower Falls Restaurant and hiking south along the Trail 1 (Gorge Trail).
 Signage will direct you down stairs towards the falls.
 This falls can be viewed from the Stone Arch Bridge south of falls, or if you continue down Trail 1 (Gorge Trail) there is a viewing area overlooking the falls.

 Inspiration Point – look down into the Gorge and see the Middle Falls, Upper Falls and the Train Trestle spanning the Genesee River.